 This species is native a bit farther south than our area, but is hardy to zone 6.
 It’s flowers are scarlet with pointed tips.
 It stays slightly shorter than H. moscheutos.
 It, too, attracts hummingbirds and pollinators.
 Information on specific bee and insect species that depend on this species is harder to find.
 Do some observation and let us know!

-Hibiscus moscheutos ‘Disco Belle Red’
+Hibiscus moscheutos ‘Disco Belle Red’ (not in stock as of Fall 2022)

 This is a selection of H. moscheutos that stays to a compact height of 2 – 2.5 feet, yet still bears huge flowers.
 Perfect for the landscape that wants to support pollinators with shorter species.
 Butterflies and pollinators are known to visit this plant.